eidolon-ai/eidolon/README.md

 With Eidolon, agents are services, so there is no extra work when it comes time to deploy.
 The HTTP server is built in.

 ### 2. Simple agent-to-agent communication
-Since agents are services with well-defined interfaces, they easily communicate with tools dynamically generated from the openapi json schema defined by the agent services.
+Since agents are services with well-defined interfaces, they easilyaasdfasdf communicate with tools dynamically generated from the openapi json schema defined by the agent services.

 ### 3. Painless component customization and upgrade